Explaining Concept Shift with Interpretable Feature Attribution: Introduction

-Much of the existing work on distribution shift has focused on detecting or correcting shifts in the marginal feature distribution, $P(X)$, e.g. covariate shift with the assumption that $P(y|X)$ remains unchanged.
-For instance, \cite{kulinski2020feature} introduce statistical tests to identify which variables have shifted between source and target domains, while \cite{kulinski2023towards} propose explaining observed shifts via a learned transportation map between the source and target distributions, not distinguishing between features and labels. $P(X)$ shift can be identified by methods like two-sample tests \cite{jang2022sequential} or classifiers \cite{lipton2018detecting} and corrected by techniques such as importance sampling \cite{sugiyama2007covariate}.
-Cai et al. \cite{cai2023diagnosing} further use these ideas to correct covariate shift by regarding the unexplained residual as a shift in $P(y|X)$, although they don't correct or explain the concept shift.
+\textbf{Covariate shift.} Much of the existing work on distribution shift has focused on the setting where the marginal feature distribution $P(X)$ changes while the conditional distribution $P(Y\mid X)$ remains unchanged, i.e., covariate shift.
+For instance, \citep{kulinski2020feature} introduce statistical tests to identify which variables have shifted between source and target domains, while \citep{kulinski2023towards} propose explaining observed shifts via a learned transportation map between the source and target distributions, not distinguishing between features and labels. $P(X)$ shift can be identified by methods like two-sample tests \citep{jang2022sequential} or classifiers \citep{lipton2018detecting} and corrected by techniques such as importance sampling \citep{sugiyama2007covariate}. \citet{cai2023diagnosing} further use these ideas to correct covariate shift by regarding the unexplained residual as a shift in $P(Y\mid X)$, although they don't correct or explain the concept shift.
 Although these methods can be effective for addressing covariate shift, they often do not delve into potential shifts in the conditional distribution.
-Explaining shifts in $P(y|X)$ typically involves performing feature-by-feature analyses of the conditional distribution $P(y|X_i)$ \cite{guidotti2018survey}.
-However, such univariate assessments risk detecting spurious shifts due to unadjusted confounding in the presence of collinearity among predictors \cite{raskutti2010restricted}.
+Explaining shifts in $P(Y\mid X)$ typically involves performing feature-by-feature analyses of the conditional distribution $P(Y\mid X_i)$ \citep{guidotti2018survey}.
+However, such univariate assessments risk detecting spurious shifts due to unadjusted confounding in the presence of collinearity among predictors \citep{raskutti2010restricted}. \citet{kulinski2023towards} consider an unsupervised setting where the goal is to identify a set of features whose distribution differs (e.g., sensors that have been compromised by an adversary), as opposed to identifying features whose relationship with a supervised label has changed.